The only way to change others is to change ourselves first.

 Origin & Factcheck

-AuthorDale Carnegie (408)
+AuthorDale Carnegie (162)

-Source/Book NameThe Leader In You (86)
+BookThe Leader In You (84)

-Dale Carnegie(1888), an American writer received worldwide recognition for his influential books on relationship, leadership, and public speaking.
-His books and courses focus on human relations, and self confidence as the foundation for success.
-Among his timeless classics, the Dale Carnegie book list includes How to Win Friends and Influence People is the most influential which inspires millions even today for professional growth.
+Dale Carnegie, an American writer received worldwide recognition for his influential books on relationship, leadership, and public speaking.
+Among his timeless classics, the Dale Carnegie book list includes How to Win Friends and Influence People is the most influential which inspires millions even today.

-QuotationThe only way to change others is to change ourselves first
+The only way to change others is to change ourselves first

-Book DetailsPublication Year/Date: 1993 (first edition) ISBN/Unique Identifier: 9781501181962 (Gallery Books 2017 reprint); also 9780671798093 (early Pocket Books hardcover) Last edition.
+Publication Year/Date: 1993 (first edition) ISBN/Unique Identifier: 9781501181962 (Gallery Books 2017 reprint); also 9780671798093 (early Pocket Books hardcover) Last edition.
 Number of pages: Common reprints ~256 pages (varies by printing).

-Where is it?Chapter: Change from Within, Approximate page from 1993 edition
+Chapter: Change from Within, Approximate page from 1993 edition

 Context

 In the book, this idea isn’t presented as some fluffy self-help mantra.
 It’s positioned as a practical leadership strategy.
-The context is about influencing workplace culture, team dynamics, and sales relationships—any situation where your success depends on other people’s actions and attitudes.
+The context is about influencing workplace culture, team dynamics, and sales relationships, any situation where your success depends on other people’s actions and attitudes.

 Usage Examples

 • For a frustrated manager: Instead of demanding your team be more proactive, you start publicly acknowledging every single small initiative.
 You model proactivity by sharing your own thought process on decisions.
-Watch how the culture shifts.
+Watch how the culture changes.

 • In a strained relationship: Stop waiting for the other person to apologize first.
-You change your own approach—maybe you listen without interrupting, or you express appreciation for small things.
+You change your own approach, maybe you listen without interrupting, or you express appreciation for small things.
 You break the old pattern by creating a new one yourself.

-• For a parent: Yelling “Stop shouting!” never really works, does it?
+• For a parent: Yelling Stop shouting! never really works, does it?
 You want a calmer household?
 You start by modulating your own voice, taking a breath before reacting.
 You become the calm you want to see in your kids.

 To whom it appeals?